Kristina Keneally: State politics

 Keneally was elected to the seat of Heffron in the New South Wales Legislative Assembly in 2003, following a bitter pre-election battle with Deirdre Grusovin, the sister of senior Labor politician Laurie Brereton.
 It was in fact her husband Ben who was more interested in a political career, relying on his friendship with Joe Tripodi.
 However, the party's affirmative action rules required a female candidate, so Keneally ran instead.
 Before the election, Labor insiders were concerned that her strong American English accent would not play well with voters.
 Although she reportedly took elocution lessons to sound more Australian, to this day she speaks with a marked American accent.

-In her maiden speech, she talked about her commitment to social justice, equal opportunity for women and her Roman Catholic faith.
-She also made light of an incident that happened during the 1999 state election.
-She was working in John Watkins' campaign office when she took a call from Premier Bob Carr's communications director, Walt Secord.
-Keneally later learned that Secord had demanded that Watkins' campaign team "get that woman with an American accent off the telephones."
-She replied, "Well, I got off the phones that day, but today I have the floor."

 As NSW Minister for Disability Services, Keneally undertook measures to rebuild outdated institutional residential facilities for people with disability, going back on promises made by her (non-immediate) predecessor Faye Lo Po'.

 As NSW Planning Minister from August 2008, Keneally's department oversaw the local traffic diversions, and strict environmental management during construction, around the desalination pipeline works between Erskineville and Kurnell, approved by the department under the desalination pipeline project approval, granted by Frank Sartor, in November 2007.

-In August 2009, Keneally was alleged to be one of the names being put forward in a challenge to wrest the leadership from NSW Premier Nathan Rees.
-Keneally responded to the accusations by stating: "He (Nathan Rees) has my support (as Premier)" and it was reported that she insisted she would never be Premier of New South Wales, something that was continuously disputed in the media.

-On 17 November 2009, Keneally was appointed Minister for Infrastructure after her friend and supporter Joe Tripodi was sacked by Rees from the frontbench.
-It was rumoured that she was angered at the sacking, which she denied.
-She also said she had "always supported the Premier, Bob Carr, Morris Iemma and now Nathan Rees" and it was "time to put this ridiculous leadership speculation behind us".
+On 17 November 2009 Keneally was appointed Minister for Infrastructure.